Bill Burns (baseball): Baseball career

 Burns played in the minor leagues from 1906 to 1907.
 In 1907, he won a career-high 24 games with the Los Angeles Angels of the Pacific Coast League.

 In his five-year MLB career, Burns played for the Washington Senators, Chicago White Sox, Cincinnati Reds, Philadelphia Phillies, and Detroit Tigers.
 In his rookie season, 1908, Burns had a 1.69 earned run average (ERA), which was sixth best in the American League.
 However, he had an MLB career record of 30–52 as a pitcher and never won more than eight games in a season.

-Pitching against the Tigers on May 21, 1908, Burns' bid for a no-hitter ended after 8 2/3 innings when Germany Schaefer singled to drive in the game's only run.
+Pitching against the Tigers on May 21, 1908, Burns's bid for a no-hitter ended after 8 2/3 innings when Germany Schaefer singled to drive in the game's only run.
 On July 31, 1909, now pitching for the White Sox against Walter Johnson and the Senators, Burns again was one out from a no-hitter when it was broken up.
 This made him the first pitcher in baseball history to suffer this fate twice, a feat not repeated until Dave Stieb lost no-hitters with two outs in the ninth inning in consecutive starts on September 24 and 30, 1988.
-Stieb would go on to break Burns' record on August 4, 1989, this time losing a perfect game with one out to go.
+Stieb would go on to break Burns's record on August 4, 1989, this time losing a perfect game with one out to go.

 After his major league career ended, Burns played in the minor leagues from 1912 to 1917.